WMV Converter - How to Convert from WMV to QuickTime Mac

 If you've iMovie or Final Cut Pro installed on your Mac you may well have considered using them to edit MXF file.
 Whether you have recorded videos in .mxf format with your camcorder or get them through other channels, the chances are that the .mxf is a container format that is unrecognizable for Mac system, regardless of iOS applications (iMovie, QuickTime, FCP) or iOS devices such iPhone or iPad.

-There are many of different solutions available that will help you to make MXF files workable on Mac, the most common way to do that is convert MXF into MOV format on Mac - the most popular container format and has the best playback options since it works natively in all iOS players and Mac video editing software.
+There are many of different solutions available that will help you to make MXF files workable on Mac, the most common way to do that is convert MXF into MOV format on Mac - the most popular container format and has the best playback options since it works natively in Mac platform.

 Step 1: Import MXF video